Associate / Associate Director Development Planner

 About the role:

-We are seeking an experienced Development Planner to deliver an exciting range of projects across the UK.
+We are seeking an experienced Town Planner to deliver an exciting range of projects across the UK.
 From early advice on planning strategy and feasibility through to securing planning permission and providing post consent support, you will be a technically confident planning advisor to our public and private sector clients across our key sectors.

 Our award-winning team includes 80 planners, across our offices in London, Bristol, Manchester, Sheffield, Glasgow and Edinburgh and Cardiff.